HPAS

 • Fascist Ideology and its global implications

-• Concept of Decolonization, Nationalism and Socialism, Globalization, and the Concept of Modernity
+• Concept of Decolonization, Nationalism, Socialism, Globalization, and Modernity

 SUB UNIT–3: Political and Social History of Himachal Pradesh